Grover Robinson III: Career

 Following his ROTC commission, Robinson joined the United States Army, earning a Bronze Star Medal from fighting in the Vietnam War from 1966 to 1967.
 Robinson joined the Florida Bar, practicing law with his father, before running for Florida House of Representatives from the 1st district in 1972, where he served until 1982.
 In 1975, while still a member of the Florida Bar, Robinson left law practice to begin a career in real estate, founding the commercial real estate company Grover Robinson & Associates.
 In 1982, Robinson ran for Florida House of Representatives from the 3rd district, where he served until his resignation in 1986.

 Personal life

 Near the end of his commission, Robinson married Sandra Lowrey.
-Together they had two children, Lowrey Elizabeth Robinson and Grover C. Robinson IV.
+Together they had two children, Lowrey Elizabeth Robinson and Grover Robinson IV.
 In 1989, Robinson's 15-year-old daughter was killed in an automobile accident near Greenville, Alabama.
 On March 28, 2000, Robinson and his wife were killed in a helicopter crash while vacationing in New Zealand when their aircraft struck electrical wires.